 Request an Amendment

 You have the right to request that we amend your medical information if you feel that it is incomplete or inaccurate.
-You must make this request in writing to our Director of Health Information Management, stating what information is incomplete or inaccurate and the reasoning that supports your request.
+You must make this request in writing to the Health Information Management Department, stating what information is incomplete or inaccurate and the reasoning that supports your request.

 We are permitted to deny your request if it is not in writing or does not include a reason to support the request.
 We may also deny your request if:

-As stated later in this notice, under HITECH, if a patient pays in full for their services out of pocket they can demand that the information regarding the service not be disclosed to the patient's third party payer since no claim is being made against the third party payer.
+As stated later in this Notice, under the Health Information Technology for Economic and Clinical Health Act (“HITECH”), if a patient pays in full for their services out of pocket they can demand that the information regarding the service not be disclosed to the patient’s third party payer since no claim is being made against the third party payer.

 Inspect and Copy